 The CCG may also share your personal information with third-party service providers and their designated agents, such as:

-Should you wish to know more about these service providers please contact Human Resources.
+Should you wish to know more about these service providers please contact the Corporate Services and Governance Team.
 We may also need to share your personal information with a regulator e.g. Care Quality Commission, or to otherwise comply with the law.

 We may share your personal information with third parties where it is necessary to administer the contract we have entered into with you, where we need to comply with a legal obligation, or where it is necessary for our legitimate interests (or those of a third party).